jnnnnn/jnnnnn.github.io/quickgraph/readme.md

+# QuickGraph

-This is a tool for quickly producing concept diagrams at maximum speed.
+This is a tool for quickly producing directed graph diagrams at maximum speed.

 ## Keys